JimberSoftware/docs/devices/userdevices/userdevices.md

 - `Stealth mode` ensures that traffic is sent via HTTPS, allowing you to connect to Jimber even on hotspots, etc.
+To use this feature, port 51820 is normally used.
 - `Disconnect` will disconnect you from Network Isolation, but you stay signed in.
 - `Quit`obviously closes the application.